top of page

 As Vianne tackles her impending death with humour and humility, the onus falls on each child to face the inevitable and choose presence and peace, or let this milestone moment pass them by.

 The film is broken into 3 parts with the same series of events around Vianne’s passing seen three times over but from a differing point of view, each one through the lens of the children and their contrasting grief journeys.
-Within these character points of view we will be utilising different camera and filming techniques to capture the essence of each journey.
-Quinn’s grief is healthy and fully expressed, so a smooth, mercurial, and handheld technique will tell his story.
-For Connie, whose journey is one of absent grief and denial, the creative feel will be still and stagnant frames.
-And for Amal’s complex grief journey, we will explore the use of dolly zoom (or the vertigo effect), which gives a sense of the character feeling ungrounded and disconnected.
+Within these character points of view, different camera and filming techniques captured the essence of each journey.
+Quinn’s grief is healthy and fully expressed, so a smooth, mercurial, and handheld technique tells his story.
+For Connie, whose journey is one of absent grief and denial, the creative feel is still and stagnant frames.
+And for Amal’s complex grief journey, we explore the use of dolly zoom (or the vertigo effect), which gives a sense of the character feeling ungrounded and disconnected.

 Australian Cultural Fund Campaign